Extremality and dynamically defined measures, part II: Measures from conformal dynamical systems: Introduction

 \begin{theorem}[{\cite[Theorem 1]{Hofbauer}}] Let $T:[0,1]\to[0,1]$ be a piecewise monotonic transformation whose derivative has bounded $p$-variation for some $p > 0$.
 Let $\mu$ be a measure on $[0,1]$ which is ergodic and invariant with respect to $T$.
 Let $h(\mu)$ and $\chi(\mu)$ denote the entropy and Lyapunov exponent of $\mu$, respectively.
 If $\chi(\mu) > 0$, then $\mu$ is exact dimensional of dimension

 \end{theorem}

-Note that if $h(\mu) > 0$, then Ruelle's inequality\Footnote{A proof valid in this context can be found in \cite[Theorem 7.1]{BarrioJimenez}.} implies that $\chi(\mu) > 0$, so the above result applies and gives $\delta_\mu > 0 = d - 1$, so $\mu$ is quasi-decaying.\Footnote{The inequality $\chi(\mu) < \infty$ follows from the hypothesis that $T'$ has bounded $p$-variation, which in particular implies that $T'$ is bounded.} On the other hand, in general there is no reason to believe that measures satisfying the hypotheses of Theorem \ref{theoremhofbauer} will be either Federer or decaying.
+Note that if $h(\mu) > 0$, then Ruelle's inequality\Footnote{A proof valid in this context can be found in \cite[Theorem 7.1]{BarrioJimenez}.} implies that $\chi(\mu) > 0$, so the above result applies and gives $\delta_\mu > 0 = d - 1$, so $\mu$ is quasi-decaying.\Footnote{The inequality $\chi(\mu) < \infty$ follows from the hypothesis that $T'$ has bounded $p$-variation, which implies that $T'$ is bounded.} On the other hand, in general there is no reason to believe that measures satisfying the hypotheses of Theorem \ref{theoremhofbauer} will be either Federer or decaying.

 We should also note that Theorem \ref{theoremhofbauer} provides examples of dynamical measures which are not quasi-decaying as well.
-Namely, if $\mu$ satisfies the hypotheses of Theorem \ref{theoremhofbauer} and $h(\mu) = 0$, then $\mu$ is exact dimensional of dimension $0$,\Footnote{In fact, the implication ($h(\mu) = 0$) \implies ($\mu$ exact dimensional of dimension 0) holds for higher-dimensional dynamical systems as well; see \cite[comment following Proposition 2]{BPS}.} and so the following theorem shows that $\mu$ is not quasi-decaying:
+Namely, if $\mu$ satisfies the hypotheses of Theorem \ref{theoremhofbauer} and $h(\mu) = 0$, then $\mu$ is exact dimensional of dimension $0$, and the following theorem shows that $\mu$ is not quasi-decaying: \begin{theorem}[Proven in Section \ref{sectionmiscellaneous2}] Any exact dimensional measure of dimension 0 is not quasi-decaying. \end{theorem} We note that the implication ($h(\mu) = 0$) \implies ($\mu$ exact dimensional of dimension 0) holds for higher-dimensional dynamical systems as well; see \cite[comment following Proposition 2]{BPS}.